-NOTE: This model engine was originally furnished with babbitt cast connecting rod bearings.
+NOTE: These models of engines were originally furnished with babbitt cast connecting rod bearings.
 Shell bearing rods are now being used for current production engines, and are interchangeable with babbitt bearing rods for service replacement.
 Care should be taken in reassembly to mount bearings properly.
-The cap should be assembled to the rod so that the locating lug of both bearing halves are on the same side as illustrated in Fig. 30.
-Refer to chart, Fig. 34, for clearance between bearing and crank pin.
+The cap should be assembled to the rod so that the locating lug of both bearing halves are on the same side as illustrated in Fig. 28.
+Refer to chart, Fig. 32, for clearance between bearing and crank pin.

 The piston skirt is cam-ground to an elliptical contour.
 Clearance between the piston and cylinder must be measured at the center of the thrust face at the bottom of the piston skirt.
-Refer to Chart, Fig. 34, for proper clearance.
+Refer to Chart, Fig. 32, for proper clearance.
 The thrust faces on the piston skirt are 90° from the axis of the piston pin hole, with the wide section of the piston skirt toward the maximum thrust side, or opposite the crankshaft rotation.
 See Engine Sectional, Fig. 2.
-The VG4D was originally designed with split-skirt pistons which were mounted with the split toward the direction of crankshaft rotation (clockwise facing flywheel end).